Examples¶

 An example C++ function.

-int foo(bool use_random = false)
+int foo(bool use_random = false)¶

-Parameters
+- Parameters

 use_random – Whether or not to return a random number.

-Returns
+- Returns

-42 if use_random == false, a random number otherwise.
+, a random number otherwise.